 I really thought the garbanzo beans would be weird but they really worked in this recipe!
 A red bell pepper would have been pretty, but this is what was in the fridge!
 Let me know if you cook up something similar with garbanzo beans, I’d love to hear about it, please comment below.

 To help offset the cost of this blog, I may earn from qualifying purchases.
-I am no longer an Amazon Associate, but I may re-apply in the future.
+I am an Amazon Associate and may receive a small commission from Amazon on purchases you make from links on my blog.
+There is no extra cost to you.